 It is lighter than table salt or canning salt by volume.
 There is more salt in a cup of canning salt than there is in a cup of kosher salt...something to be aware of when substituting one for the other in recipes.

-Curing salt is more than just salt.
-It's a mixture of pure, very fine grained salt, with sugar, sodium nitrate, and sodium nitrite.
+Morton Tender Quick home meat cure is a mixture of pure, very fine grained salt, with sugar, sodium nitrate, and sodium nitrite.
 The last two ingredients help the meat retain its pink color, and also inhibit bacterial growth.

 Morton Tender Quick® is one brand of meat cure.
 It doesn't take a lot to cure meat...for small meat cuts, just one tablespoon per pound, rubbed into the meat, will cure the meat in four to eight hours.
 It can also be used in brine curing.

-Out of curiosity, I did a side-by-side taste comparison of non-iodized table salt, iodized table salt, kosher salt, and canning salt.
+I did a side-by-side taste comparison of non-iodized table salt, iodized table salt, kosher salt, and canning salt.
 The kosher salt and the canning salt both had a clean, salty taste.
-With both types of table salt, I detected a definite unpleasant off-flavor.
+With both types of table salt, I detected a definite, yet subtle, unpleasant off-flavor.

 Because of the even grain size of table salt, canning salt, and curing salt, they all weigh very close to the same amount per equal measure.
 That means that cup for cup, there is an equal amount of salt for those three types.